 What will change?

 We only want to contact the people who want to hear from us, with information that is helpful and relevant to them.
-To meet this aim, you will not hear from us unless you have expressly opted in to do so.
+To meet this aim, you will not hear from us unless you have expressly opted in

 Keeping your record and your preferences up-to-date will allow us to contact you with accurate and timely information, just how you want it.
 It will help you make the very most of your Mercedes-Benz experience and will ensure you receive relevant communications and opportunities: